ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-04-23-rushing-to-germany.md

 comments: true
 ---

 The restrictions in Spain didn't seem very promising.
 Especially for non-residents like Marco and me.
-After [staying a couple of weeks in our vans in a parking lot on Lanzarote]({% post_url 2020-03-24-experiencing-the-spanish-lockdown-in-a-van %}), we decided trying to get back to our home countries.
+After [staying a couple of weeks in our vans in a parking lot on Lanzarote]({% post_url 2020-03-24-experiencing-the-spanish-lockdown-in-a-van %}), we tried to get back to our home countries.
 We boarded the ferry from [Arrecife](https://www.google.com/maps/place/Arrecife,+Las+Palmas,+Spain/) to [Cádiz](https://www.google.com/maps/place/C%C3%A1diz,+Spain/) on a Sunday night at 1am.

 ## Crossing the Atlantic